Hope-Dies-Here/next-blog-one/README.md

 npx next-blog init
 ```

+> **Notice:**
+> For best results, test this package with a fresh Next.js project created using
+> `npx create-next-app` and select the Tailwind CSS option during setup.
+> This ensures all required dependencies and configuration are ready for the feature

 - By default, this copies the blog feature into your project's `app` or `src/app` folder (auto-detected).
 - To force a specific target, use:
   - `npx next-blog init --app` (for `/app`)